stagfoo/soshi/README.md

 ## Planned Components
 these will be build in the futyre

+- Menu
+- Chip (like a tag)
+- Rating
+- Textarea
+- Select
+- Toogle (switch)
+- Checkbox
-- input
+- Calendar
-- select
+- Slider
-- slider
+- Tabs
-- image
+- Accordion
-- modal...
+- Card List
-- tabs
+- Modal
 - request ones through issues

 ## Build Components
 these are build and in the showcase page

 - Title
 - Card
-- Text List (needs expanding)
+- Text List
 - Button
 - Image

 ## Styling
-- These components will be styled by [fairybread](https://github.com/stagfoo/fairybread) in the Raeon Design Language (coming soon)
+These components will be styled by [fairybread](https://github.com/stagfoo/fairybread) in the Raeon Design Language (coming soon)

 # Rendering System
 Soshi works by using [hyperx](https://github.com/choojs/hyperx) and simple instancing to return your functional

+## Frameworks

-## React
+### React
 Working using the createElement render function.
 Testing - Card Function

-## Angular
+### Angular
-- not tested
+not tested

-## Vue
+### Vue
-Some testing started
+*Some testing started*

-- will provide text to vue templating engine OR hook into vues createElement custom render
+will provide text to vue templating engine OR hook into vues createElement custom render

-## Ember
+### Ember
-- not tested
+not tested

-## Web Component
+### Web Component
 - not tested